-Welcome to the Division of Curriculum, Instruction and Assessment
+Welcome to the Division of Teaching and Learning

 Fort Sam Houston ISD offers a broad selection of academic courses and electives.
 In addition to the core academic coursework, students can also grow in foreign languages, the arts, technology and in other subjects.
 A comprehensive special education program is available for students who need additional assistance, English as a Second Language (ESL) programs are in place to help students for whom English is not their primary language, and Gifted and Talented (GT) opportunities exist for students who need differentiated experiences.

 Supporting Students with Transition

 We understand the educational challenges that may come in hand with the frequent relocation of military family members.
 There are supports in the form of instructional intervention and acceleration offered throughout the district to help students fill knowledge gaps and reach their highest level of learning.
 These offerings include an array of instructional approaches embedded in class time as well as in specialized settings.

 Advanced Academics are available at the elementary level in the form of enrichment opportunities and at the secondary level in the form of coursework and programs, which provide more rigorous college and career readiness driven instruction for students.
 These are offered through Pre-Advanced Placement and Advanced Placement courses in collaboration with the National Math and Science Initiative (NMSI) College Readiness Program, Dual Credit courses in partnership with our local St. Philip's College, Dual Enrollment courses in partnership with the University of Texas - Austin, and Career and Technical Education courses that prepare students for careers in the fields of Hospitality and Tourism: Culinary Arts, Health Science, Business, Commercial Photography and Journalism.

 Curriculum Standards: The Texas Essential Knowledge and Skills (TEKS)